 GENIUS Music heightens public concern for environmental problems and offers solutions by pulling at the auditory heartstrings through performance (as a performer).
 GENIUS Music allows the student artists to influence public at the level of the heart.
 From the time of Homer until the present day, musical creators have presented ideas to the public in new ways, reaching them in ways that no others could, and calling people to action.
-For award winning Music Performers, please check these gold and silver winners of 2014.

 Performances may be in any style, but must exhibit a high degree of performance acumen, rehearsal, care, and thought.
 All projects must include a tie-in to the environment.

 Performers may use an already-written composition that was created with reference to the environment.
 EXAMPLE: Perform Maurice Ravel’s Jeux D’eau (Water Games) on the piano.
-You will read your Artist Statement prior to performance, which will allow the audience to understand why you chose this piece.
+You will read your Artist Statement prior to the performance, which will allow the audience to understand why you chose this piece.
 Alternatively, a performer may use a composition that does not contain an overt reference to the environment.
 In this case, your Artist statement read to audience will help them discover how this piece relates to the environment for the artist.

 Music | Solo Performance

 GENIUS Music Solo Performance combines the puppetry of the composer with the talent of a single artist to offer a unique blend of inspiration.
 The human voice and musical instruments have special a power to touch the soul in direct and indirect ways.
 Solo performance projects can be prepared by only one student.
 Student artist may either "play an instrument live" or "play an instrument and sing live at the same time".
-For an example, check this out (GENIUS 2014 Finalist)
+For an example, check this out (GENIUS 2014 Finalist) or this 2016 Finalist.

 Music | Group Performance